Vegan snowball cookies – light, delicious, and so festive!

-I thought I’d share just ONE more holiday cookie recipe with you!
+Would you like just ONE more holiday cookie recipe?
 Maybe you still have a little baking to do, and need a fantastically easy and delicious cookie recipe?
 Perhaps you would like it to be gluten free and vegan?
 Oh, and have a little chocolate, too?

 The chocolate chips add a little more sweetness to these cookies, which aren’t terribly sweet.
 They are buttery and kind of like shortbread, but not as rich.

 I’ve made these a couple of different ways in the past few weeks.
 I’ve tried it with a gluten free flour blend, and I’ve tried it with white spelt flour.
 It does work well both ways!
 It would also work just fine with regular all-purpose flour, too.
 I did notice with the spelt flour, they spread out just a little tiny bit.
 Not flat, but not totally round.
 They tasted amazing, though.
 If you are not vegan, go ahead and use regular dairy butter.

 - ¾ cup vegan buttery spread* (see notes)